Lojemiru/Stopwatch/README.md

 First, you'll need to [download the latest version](https://www.github.com/Lojemiru/Stopwatch/releases/latest) and import the Stopwatch script into your project.
 You could also be doing this in the repository demo project.

-An Alarm can be instantiated as follows (function variables are encouraged, but this will work with global functions as well):
+An Alarm can be instantiated as follows:

 ```gml
 test_function = function() {